International Students - Job & Internship Search Strategies

 - US Style Application Documents: Resume & Cover Letter

-Review how to write a US style resume and cover letter and make sure to get feedback from native speakers of English and Career Counselors at the Career Center.
+Make sure you know how to write a US style resume and cover letter and seek feedback from native speakers of English and Career Counselors at the Career Center.

 - Become Confident with Interviewing